 Because we provide a very focused service, built on our passion for and expertise in working with groups of children and teens and their families, we do not offer general communication or social communication assessments.
 We are happy to review previous assessments or therapy summaries prior to beginning our programs, and will work with your family to build on these as we determine your child or teen’s current strengths and needs in order to set goals and provide personalized strategies during our programs.
-Each of our programs begins with an individual online consultation to discuss your child or teen’s specific profile of strengths, interest and needs.
-The TalkAbility™ and PlayGreat @ Connections SLP programs include 60-minute pre-program consultations and the PEERS® program begins with a 90-minute consultation appointment.
+Each of our programs begins with a 60 minute individual online consultation appointment during which we meet with you and your child/teen to understand your child or teen’s specific profile of strengths, interest and needs.

 We already have a therapist whom we love.
 Can we keep working with our therapist while we see you?

 Absolutely!
 Because we provide a short-term, focused service, you can certainly continue with other therapists while working with our clinicians, or you may choose to pause other therapies for a short time to focus on our courses and return to other supports after the course is complete.
 With your permission, we’ll communicate with other professionals working with your child or family so that we can help you ensure that everyone is working toward the same goals in complementary ways.
 All of our staff are very experienced in working collaboratively with clients, families and other professionals.